-In North Carolina, you are guilty of the criminal offense Driving While Impaired (DWI) if you drive a vehicle on a highway or street while under the influence of any impairing substance or with an alcohol blood concentration of 0.08% or more.
+In North Carolina, you are guilty of the criminal offense Driving While Impaired (DWI) if you drive a vehicle on a public street while under the influence of any impairing substance or with an alcohol blood concentration of 0.08% or more.
 N.C.G.S.20-138.1 For Commercial Drivers (CDL), the legal limit is 0.04%.
 As with any crime, the State must prove you guilty of all elements “beyond a reasonable doubt.”
 While the presumptive blood alcohol limit is 0.08%, you can also be charged and convicted of a North Carolina DWI with a blood alcohol content of less then 0.08%.
 This is only one indicator of whether or not you were impaired.
 The State may prosecute you even if below the “legal limit” if they can show you were “materially and appreciably impaired” while on the road and posed a safety hazard to yourself or other drivers.
 It should also be noted that driving while impaired does not just involve alcohol.
 You can be convicted for driving under the influence of ANY impairing substance, including alcohol, or drugs (illegal or prescription medications), or any combination thereof.
 Any impairing substance which renders a driver a danger is sufficient for a DWI arrest and prosecution.

 Charlotte NC DWI Attorney Robert J. Reeves has been trying civil and criminal cases for over 25 years.
 He applies his trial skills from his civil practice where he has the burden of proof to defend those individuals charged with a crime.
 He thoroughly reviews all of the State’s evidence and then presents his clients with options.
 If there is legal or police procedural error, he can file Motions to suppress evidence or, in some circumstances, dismiss cases.
 Mr. Reeves will carefully listen to your questions and provide you with answers.
 He will then advise you on different options and then proceed with your case as you wish.
 Every decision on how to go forward is always yours.
 We are here to guide you, but you remain in charge of your case.